DeWitt Clinton High School: The Bronx history

-The school moved to a new building on a 21 acre campus at 100 West Mosholu Parkway South and East 205th Street in the Bedford Park section of the Bronx in 1929, where it has remained.
+In 1929, the school moved to a new building on a 21 acre campus at 100 West Mosholu Parkway South and East 205th Street in the Bedford Park section of the Bronx, where it has remained.
 Paul Avenue, which runs to the side of the school from Mosholu Parkway to Lehman College, is named after a DeWitt Clinton High School principal, Dr. Paul.
-It was under this principal that the school moved to its current location in the Bronx.
+It was under this principal that the school moved to its location in the Bronx.

-In the 1930s, its enrollment peaked at 12,000 and it was said to be the largest high school in the world.
+During the 1930s, its enrollment peaked at 12,000, and it was said to be the largest high school in the world.
 Enrollment by 1999 was about 4,000.
-In 2021, the New York City Department of Education reports 1,118 students.
+In 2021, the New York City Department of Education reported 1,118 students.

 It remained the last gender-segregated public school in New York City until 1983.

 In 1996, Clinton was selected by Redbook magazine as one of the five most improved schools in America.
 In 1999, U.S. News & World Report designated Clinton as one of 96 outstanding schools in America.

 In 1999, Geraldine Ambrosio became the first woman to hold the principal's post at the school.

 The school qualifies for government aid because of the low income status of its students.
-As of 2006, the school has a large Hispanic population, followed by African-Americans, Asians, non-Hispanic Whites, and Albanians.
+As of 2006, the school had a large Hispanic population, followed by African-Americans, Asians, non-Hispanic Whites.

 Clinton received poor evaluations from the New York City Department of Education in its 2010–11 Progress Report.
 It received a grade of F (39.4 out of 100) with the worst marks in school environment and closing the achievement gap.
 The Quality Report for the academic year 2011-12 rated the school as "underdeveloped", its lowest rating.
 It particularly faulted the school for failing to design "engaging, rigorous and coherent curricula" and for failing to ensure that teaching was "aligned to the curriculum, engaging, and differentiated to enable all students to produce meaningful work products."
 In 2013, to address these issues, the city's Department of Education tapped Santiago Taveras, one of its former deputy chancellors, as the school's principal to replace the retiring Ambrosio.
 In November 2016, after Department of Education investigators found evidence of grade tampering, Taveras was removed as principal.